oudalab/co-incidents/README.md

 kill-> protest-> kill.
 /home/yan/coincidenceData

->steps to get the tfidf data from the sampleEventData.json
+# steps to get the tfidf data from the sampleEventData.json
+ >run tfidf.py first which will generate the bow_features model and bow_vectors model
+ >run generateEmbeddingData.py will add the sentence vector to the output file, the output file is the one we are going to use for training.